How to Avoid Overtourism: 10 Easy Solutions to Tourism Problems

 Like it?
 Pin it! 📌

-This guide to overtourism solutions contains links to my affiliate partners Klook and MagicalTrip.
+This guide to overtourism solutions contains affiliate links.
 I may earn a small commission if you decide to click through and make a purchase so if you do, thanks for your support!
 This helps with the costs of running my blog so I can keep my content free for you.
 As always, I only recommend a product or service that I genuinely love and use myself!

 Yes!
 I’m part of a subreddit that…well, clearly means well, but it takes a very dim view of travel, partly for this reason.
 They’re always like, “Just stay home!”
 But (as we all found out in 2020), sometimes you just get tired of looking at your own four walls, and tired of taking your umpteenth Zoom call while your toddler screams, your dog has an accident on the carpet, and your spouse walks by in their underwear.
 There has to be a middle ground between “stay home” and “make overtourism worse,” and I do believe you have found it. 🙂